ebouchut/git-sandbox/README.md

 Antony Male's  [gist][local-config-file-git] explains how to have local versions of tracked configuration files in git.

+Thomas Rast has a very interesting [post][local-config-branches]  about _local configuration branches_.

 [issue-pullrequest]: http://opensoul.org/blog/archives/2012/11/09/convert-a-github-issue-into-a-pull-request/
   "Convert a Github Issue into a Pull Request"